juanandresgs/FeatureProof/README.md

 In its current version, FeatureProof enables IDAPython compatibility with IDA Pro v7.4-8.4.
 The intent is to expand that support to the new IDALIB API introduced with IDA 9.
 Backward compatibility with IDA 6.8-7.2 may be possible but not the main objective as it requires supporting Python 2.7 as well.

 ## Design Goals
-- [ DONE ] Autodetect IDA Pro version and transparently adjust the relevant function calls.
+- [X] Autodetect IDA Pro version and transparently adjust the relevant function calls.
 - [ IN PROGRESS ] List available functions and their compatibility status.
-- [ DONE ] Layout the functions in a modular fashion, using 'require()' hotloading to allow for easy development, debugging, and testing.
+- [X] Layout the functions in a modular fashion, using 'require()' hotloading to allow for easy development, debugging, and testing.
-- [ DONE ] Set a function template.
+- [X] Set a function template.
 - [ IN PROGRESS ] Reach feature parity with FeatureProof beta.
 - [ IN PROGRESS ] Keep a compatibility table for each function.
-- [ NOT STARTED ] Set a roadmap of desired functions.
+- [ ] Set a roadmap of desired functions.
-- [ NOT STARTED ] Port function implementations to IDA 9 / IDALIB.
+- [ ] Port function implementations to IDA 9 / IDALIB.

 ## Function Template
 Create a new file in the Functions directory under the name 'function_name.py'.
 The file should contain the following template: